pdqsoftware/university-landing-page/README.md

-# university-landing-page
+# University Landing Page
-University Landing Page
+This project was created in response to an interview technical test.
 Started 18/04/2021.
 Submitted 19/04/2021.